elf-alchemist/masterpack/README.md

 Lost Levels -  7 maps, by Tom "Paradox" Mustaine, Theresa Chasar, and Tim Willits
 ```

-# Intructions
+# Instructions

-In order to use this script correctly you will the following, from your Steam installation of Ultimate Doom and Doom II (keeping in mind, these are the original DOS release version of the IWADs and PWADs, and NOT the Unity port re-release of the same, which have been modfied slightly and will fail the SHA256 checksum):
+In order to use this script correctly you will the following, from your Steam installation of Ultimate Doom and Doom II (keeping in mind, these are the original DOS version of the IWADs and PWADs, the Unity ones will not work):

 - Ultimate Doom, `DOOM.WAD`
 - Doom II: Hell on Earth, `DOOM2.WAD`